kubernetes-sigs/cluster-api-provider-azure/docs/book/src/developers/development.md

 8. Install [timeout][timeout]
    - `brew install coreutils` on macOS.

-For a Windows OS, it is suggested to set up the project on Windows + WSL2 and the file should be checked out on as wsl file system for better results.
+When developing on Windows, it is suggested to set up the project on Windows + WSL2 and the file should be checked out on as wsl file system for better results.

 ### Get the source